-She created harmony in her class.
-She helped her kindergarten students bridge their culture differences and taught them how to communicate respectfully.
+She created exceptional harmony in her class.
+She helped her kindergarten students bridge their cultural differences and taught them how to communicate respectfully.
 Mrs. Blain represented the American spirit in its best form.
-She set in her class an ethics code that all parents and students respected equally, while converting the differences into a wonderful mosaic of nuanced cultures.
+She set in her class an ethics code that all parents and students respected equally while converting the differences into a wonderful mosaic of nuanced cultures.

 Mrs. Blain’s role transcended the walls of her class.
 She devotedly mentored younger teachers as well as some of the parents.
-In the most loving, confident, and non judgmental tone, she adeptly guided us in addressing our kids’ emotional and mental needs, mitigating their difficulties, and tapping into their strengths.
-“Her love and joy are contagious,” as one of her colleagues described her.
+In the most loving, confident, and non-judgmental tone, she adeptly guided us in addressing our kids’ emotional and mental needs, mitigating their difficulties, and tapping into their strengths.
+“Her love and joy are contagious.”, of her colleagues described her.

 One day my daughter came back from school to recount that Mrs. Blain shared with her yummy crunchy crackers when she found her reluctant to eat her vegetable sticks and hummus dip.
 I was deeply touched by her munificent gesture.
 To thank her, I sent her some french spice cookies that I baked the previous day.
 In my daughter’s backpack was the most courteous “thank you” card from Mrs. Blain.
 That explains why I always subconsciously associate those cookies with her and named them after her.

 When Women’s Day was around the corner, I planned a dinner to honor my favorite women in town.
 Mrs. Blain was on the top of my list.

 Exactly three weeks before that planned dinner, my husband and I were about to order lunch in a restaurant when my husband received a call that interrupted our conversation.

 The school principal was on the line.
 My husband’s brief answers and haunting pallor was deeply worrisome.
 He ended the call to announce the most tragic news: Mrs. Blain’s life was taken in a hiking accident outside an Armenian village.